clixtoken/Addons/evolutionscript/README.md

 - Click on 'Install' when asked

-- After installation check out the 'Readme'section of the addon for additional information
+- After installation check out the 'Readme' section of the addon for additional information

-- The user interface is located inyourwebsite.com/clixtoken.php
+- The user interface is located in yourwebsite.com/clixtoken.php

 ## Note: